getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 &nbsp;
 ### Automatically Capturing Errors
-Sentry attaches global handlers to capture uncaught exceptions and unhandled rejections.
+By including and configuring the Sentry Browser SDK, Sentry will automatically attach global handlers to capture uncaught exceptions and unhandled rejections.

 **[Mimi note: Code Snippet]**